Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Double Poisson gebras up to homotopy

 \begin{definition}[Dioperad/codioperad \cite{Gan03}] Restricting the above-mentioned definitions to connected flow-directed graphs of genus 0, one gets the notion of a \emph{dioperad} and, dually, the notion of a \emph{codioperad}. \end{definition}

 Any properad induces a dioperad by forgetting the compositions of elements based on graphs of positive genera.
 Dually, a codioperad is a coproperad with decomposition map producing only graphs of genus 0.
 So the notion of a dioperad is a restriction of the notion of a properad whereas the dual notion of a codioperad is a coproperad satisfying some extra property.
-Notice that the notions of double Lie gebras and double Poisson gebras can be faithfully encoded by a dioperad.
+Notice that the notions of double Lie gebras and double Poisson gebras can be faithfully encoded by a dioperad. {The following proposition holds true for dioperads but fails in general for properads due to the existence of an infinite number of directed graphs with two vertices and arbitrary genus.}

+\begin{proposition} The linear dual of any arity-wise finite dimensional dioperad carries a canonical structure of an infinitesimal codioperad. \end{proposition}